verificarlo/verificarlo/doc/06-Postprocessing.md

 #include <vfc_probes.h>
 ```

-... and build your code with the the `-lvfc_probes` flag to link the shared
+... and build your code with the the `-lvfc_probes` flag to link the library.

-library.
+**Note** : If you were to compile some `vfc_probes` tests with an other
+compiler than Verificarlo, you would get errors because of undefined references
+to some functions used by `vfc_probes`.
+If you ever need to write tests that
+could be compiled with or without Verificarlo, you should probably wrap calls
+to `vfc_probes` functions inside preprocessor conditionals.

 All your probes will be stored in the `vfc_probes` structure.
 Here is how it
 should be initialized :